airbytehq/glossary/content/term/delta lake.md

 ---
-title: "What is Delta Lake"
+title: "What is Delta Lake?"
 tags:
 - data engineering
 ---